Irish government buys two new naval patrol vessels

 The two ships have been bought for a combined cost of €26m (£21.8m)

-The New Zealand bought ships will replace the existing LÉ Orla and LÉ Ciara.
+The New Zealand bought ships will replace the existing LÉ Orla and LÉ Ciara

 Defence minister Simon Coveney says they've been bought as part of a regeneration of the Irish navy